V-Rajasekar/README/Java/OCJP11/Part-II/Chapter16-ExceptionAssertionsAndLocalize.md

 Caught: Turkeys ran off
 Suppressed: Cage door does not close

+`catch` block looks for matches on the primary exception.
+Since RuntimeException is not the primary exception the exception is handled by the caller main()

 5:     public static void main(String[] args) {
 6:        try (JammedTurkeyCage t = new JammedTurkeyCage()) {